iiiian/jelly_blend/README.md

    cmake --build .
    ```

-   after the build, there will be a folder called `jelly_blend_addon`.
-To install the addon, you can move the folder to the blender addon directory.
+   After the build, there will be a folder called `jelly_blend_addon`.
+To install the addon, you can move the folder to the Blender addon directory.
 Which is typically located at `~/.config/blender/3.6/scripts/addons`.
-Or you can compress the folder to `.zip` format and install the addon from blender gui.
+Or you can compress the folder to `.zip` format and install the addon from Blender gui.

 ### Windows

-1. install build tools and dependencies
+1. Install build tools and dependencies

-   - a complier (MSVC)
+   - Complier (MSVC)

      I do not suggest using `Mingw`, since you will need to link standard libraries statically.

-   - a cmake generator (ex. `make`/`ninja`)
+   - Cmake generator (ex. `make`/`ninja`)
-   - python 3.10
+   - Python 3.10
    - `cmake`
    - `git`

    The most convenient way to get these build tools is to install the `Desktop development with C++` kit in Visual Studio.
-As for python, `miniconda/anaconda` is strongly recommended.
+As for python, `miniconda`/`anaconda` is strongly recommended.

-2. clone the repo and configure
+2. Clone the repo and configure

    ```
    git clone https://github.com/iiiian/jelly_blend.git
    ```

-   create build directory and configure
+   Create build directory and configure

    ```
    cd jelly_blend